 5. If all else fails, reach for the iPad.
 You can get some pretty cool headphones designed especially for young children, and thanks to BBC iPlayer’s download feature, you can load it up with some CBeebies programmes like Woolly & Tig or Numtums, that you can watch without any 3G or wifi connection.

 If all else fails, stay calm and bite your lip.
-Whether you’re on a daytrip to a theme park or a longer journey to a holiday park like Butlins, the journey won’t last forever…
+Whether you’re on a daytrip to a theme park or a longer journey to a holiday park, the journey won’t last forever…

 Do you have any more tips for travelling with a toddler?